-Like other plants (grapes, hops, tomatoes), coffee cherries have a number of different classifications – known as varieties or “varietals” – that further identify each plant.
+Like other plants (grapes, hops, tomatoes), coffee cherries have a number of different classifications - known as varieties or "varietals" - that further identify each plant.
+Arabica is one of such varietals in coffee.
 Varietals are important because each variation does slightly better in one climate versus another, or for one purpose versus another.

 Ultimately, choosing your coffee based on the varietal is a mistake - your choice in coffee should reflect your taste preferences and not some classification based on genetics.